Charles Sturt University: History

-On 1 January 2005, Charles Sturt formalised moves to assume control of the University of Sydney’s Orange campus, which came into force on 1 January 2005.
 Between 2005 and 2015, the university had expanded to include an offshore campus in Burlington, Ontario, in Canada.
-On July 2015, Charles Sturt ceased to operate its Ontario campus due to the legislative and regulatory environment in Ontario.
+In July 2015, Charles Sturt ceased to operate its Ontario campus due to the legislative and regulatory environment in Ontario.

-In 2005, Charles Sturt responded to the shortage of veterinarians in rural and regional Australia with the first vet science students starting their degrees at the Wagga Wagga campus.
-And in 2008, the university also offered dentistry courses for the first time.
+In 2005, Charles Sturt responded to the shortage of veterinarians in rural and regional Australia with the first veterinary science students starting their degrees at the Wagga Wagga campus.
+In 2008, the university also offered dentistry courses for the first time.
 This led to the development of five community-based clinics across its regional campuses.

 On 14 February 2011, Charles Sturt University changed its logo.
 The Sturt's desert pea flower (Swainsona formosa) was stylised and made prominent, with the full name of the university as part of its logo.

-On 1 May 2012, a milestone was reached as the university opened a new campus in Port Macquarie, its first coastal regional campus, making higher education accessible to the Port Macquarie and the Hastings region.
+On 1 May 2012, a milestone was reached as the university opened a new campus in Port Macquarie, its first coastal regional campus, making higher education accessible to the Port Macquarie-Hastings region.

 In 2013, the university implemented a gas engine cogeneration power plant to help minimise fuel costs and carbon emissions.

-On 18 April 2016, staff and students at the Port Macquarie campus moved into stage one of their purpose-built campus.
-The second stage was completed in 2020 and included an NSW emergency services training room, innovation hub and student support facilities.
-The third stage is scheduled for completion over the coming years with an expected student intake of 5000 by 2030.
+On 18 April 2016, staff and students at the Port Macquarie campus moved into the first stage of their purpose-built campus.
+The second stage was completed in 2020 and included a New South Wales emergency services training room, an innovation hub, and student support facilities.
+The third stage is scheduled for completion over the coming years, with an expected student intake of 5,000 by 2030.